Bone Broth | Benefits | Recipe | Shelf-Life | How Much | FAQ | Studies

 For me, it’s more than overdue to write about bone broth.
-Whether it’s about hormones, breaking a fast, ketogenic diet, sports, or weight loss in general, there’s no way around this electrolyte drink.
+Whether it’s about hormones, breaking a fast, ketogenic diet, sports, or weight loss, there’s no way around this electrolyte drink.

-Beyond that, there’s probably nothing more primal than a pile of bones boiled down for hours into a nutrient-rich health elixir.
+Beyond that, nothing is more primal than a pile of bones boiled down for hours into a nutrient-rich health elixir.

-But beyond that ritual and excellent taste, making your bone broth represents to me the preparation of an all-natural nutritional supplement.
+But beyond that ritual and excellent taste, making your bone broth represents the preparation of an all-natural nutritional supplement.

-If you haven’t been making bone broth yourself for decades using Grandma’s recipe, you’ve come to the right place.
+If you haven’t been making bone broth using Grandma’s recipe for decades, you’ve come to the right place.

-In addition to a simple recipe, you’ll find everything you need to know about bone broth in this article – from health benefits to dosage to any risks.
+In addition to a simple recipe, you’ll find everything about bone broth in this article – from health benefits to dosage to any risks.

 What Is Bone Broth?

-Bone broth is not merely a fad since bone soups have been around for centuries.
+Bone broth is not merely a fad since bone soups have existed for centuries.

-Accordingly, various cultures have used bone broth to make healing elixirs, soups, and stews themselves.
+Accordingly, cultures have used bone broth to make healing elixirs, soups, and stews.

 Moreover, you can make broth with bones from almost any animal.
 Furthermore, precisely the feet, bones, and connective tissues are valuable sources of nutrients.

-For example, the Jewish community has discovered chicken soup as a popular remedy for colds.
-In addition, among the most popular soup bones are those of beef, lamb, fish, or even game.
+For example, the Jewish community has discovered chicken soup as a popular cold remedy.
+In addition, among the most popular soup bones are beef, lamb, fish, or even game.

-Bone broth is a simple broth made primarily by boiling bones, including marrow and meat.
-Moreover, in some recipes, vinegar is added as a medium, which we will discuss later.
+Bone broth is made primarily by boiling bones, including marrow and meat.
+Moreover, vinegar is added as a medium in some recipes, which we will discuss later.

 Also, sometimes vegetables, herbs, and spices are added for additional flavor, which I consider optional.